About the Technology Gap Fund

 The full proposal for Technology Gap Funding consists of the following:

 - A series of questions geared towards the specific project aims and milestones of the proposed project.
-These questions will address industry need, technical merit, hurdles to commercialization and others.
-Please keep answers to these questions brief (about 250 words).
+These questions will address customer needs, technical merit, hurdles to commercialization and other factors.
+Please keep answers to these questions brief (about 250 words total or per question?).

-- A budget worksheet that will ask for detailed and itemized expenditures for the Funding.
+- A budget worksheet with detailed and itemized expenditures for the Funding.

-- Supplemental material of no more than 3 pages to further describe the technology and present table, figures, and prototype images.
-Please bear in mind that many of the reviewers are not scientists, so it is recommended that these materials are as clear and easy to understand as possible.
+- Supplemental material of no more than 3 pages to further describe the technology, including the presentation of tables, figures, and prototype images.
+Please bear in mind that roughly half the reviewers are not scientists, so it is recommended that these materials be written for a layperson audience.

 Budget expenditures incurred before the award date will not be reimbursed.
 Awards will be up to $50,000.